FedML-AI/doc.fedml.ai/docs/train/train-on-cloud/job_store.md

 ![Metrics](static/image/job_store/6_metrics.png)

 3. Once done filling out the hyperparameters, you should be able to launch a full-scale GaLore + Checkpointing Activation pre-training for the LLaMA 7B model with a batch size of 16.
-Then you can find your experimental tracking results at https://tensoropera.ai/train/my-runs (see more details on the Section "Experiment Tracking for Large-scale Distributed Training")
+Then you can find your experimental tracking results at https://tensoropera.ai/run (see more details on the Section "Experiment Tracking for Large-scale Distributed Training")

 Optionally, you could implement Experimental Tracking feature in FedML library.
-To do this, head to **Train > Runs > [Job Name]**, and hit "Add Panel" button under the Metrics tab to add data points to monitor.
+To do this, head to `Model Training > Runs > [Job Name]`, and hit "Add Panel" button under the Metrics tab to add data points to monitor.

 ## Import a Pre-built Job for Customization